seattleworks/DocumentStorage/README.md

 - In /documents POST the S3 folder structure is set as part of documentInternalName, but make changes before go-live for consistency.
 - In /documents POST additional file tags may be added to the document as part of s3FileTags.
 These may be useful for S3 reporting.
 - In /documents POST the s3StorageClass should be reviewed.
 You might further configure a S3 rule to lower the Storage Class after N days.
+- In /documents POST and PATCH log to the table tdocument_auditlog.
+You may change or remove this feature (e.g. log to a file).
 - Use /documentsvolumeload to insert random records into the meta-data table, and then test search performance for your configured data model and indexes.
 10,000+ rows should help identify performance concerns.
 After loading random records, remember to defragment/rebuild indexes and update table statistics to provide a good baseline.